mektigboy/RiskFindings/Gas Optimizations/Use More Recent Solidity Version.md

 # Use More Recent Solidity Version

-Use a more recent version of solidity.
+Use a more recent version of Solidity.

 - Use a Solidity version of at least 0.8.0 to get overflow protection without `SafeMath`.
 - Use a Solidity version of at least 0.8.2 to get compiler automatic inlining.